syracard/kingdom-of-vallonde/Main Folder/Title tbd/Characters/Brida.md

 (She/Her)

-Brida is the de facto leader of Rogue's Market in [[Cadun]].
-She runs the Broken Dagger Inn and uses it as a front for her illegal activities.
+Brida is the owner and operator of the Broken Dagger in the Rogues' Market district of [[Cadun]].